JuliaLinke/Neural.Efficiency.2025/README.md

 From here you run this script, which prepares first-level regressors and nuisance confound matrices for resting-state and task-based fMRI data.

 #### a05.Netmats
+This Python script, which you also run via spyder, extracts surface and subcortical time series from fMRI data, regresses out nuisance signals, and computes full or partial correlation matrices (netmats) across brain regions.

 #### a06.PrepCovBat